 With one of the above travel reasons, you can enter with a Cuban Tourist Card that you in most cases can buy directly from your airline.
 I recommend checking with your airline in advance.
-I flew with JetBlue and they charge 50 dollars at the check-in in Boston (also with European passport).
+I flew with JetBlue and they charge 50 dollars at the check-in in Boston (also with a European passport).

 Things you need to know before you travel to Cuba

 Cuba is not known for being the easiest country to travel to, and there are a few tips you should know before you go there.

 - You need to show documentation for travel insurance when you enter Cuba (or they won’t let you in).
 In general, print out all travel documentation before you go as it can be hard to get an internet connection or a printer once in the country.

 - Bring cash to change (preferably Euros, Canadian Dollars, or Pounds as they have a better exchange rate than US Dollars)

 - Cuba has two different currencies.
 One for tourists (CUC) and one for Cubans (CUP).
 For reference, CUC is worth more or less the same as US dollars.
 1 CUC is 24 CUP.